QAston/DMocks-revived/README.md

 Status
 ------------------
 The project is no longer maintained as I'm no longer using dlang and I no longer think mocking frameworks are a good idea.
-There's a fork maintained by https://github.com/funkwerk/DMocks-revived feel free to check it out!
+There's an active fork here: https://github.com/funkwerk/dmocks feel free to check it out!

 What is it?
 ---------------------